pborreli/blog-4/source/_posts/2014-01-21-disciplined-yak-shaving.markdown

 servers you're in charge of a work are on fire.

 However, it's equally, if not more, important to know when to stop yak shaving.
-In order to reap the benefits of edifying yak shaving you need to return to the original task at hand.
+In order to reap the benefits of an edifying yak shaving you need to return to the original task at hand.
+Stay too far away and you may never get back.

-Also, knowing your limits of where you think your yak shaving should take you is very important.
+Also, knowing the limits of where you think the yak shaving should take you is very important.
 You don't want yak shaving to become an extremely tedious or frustrating activiy.
-If you feel overly frustrated, you've gone too far.
+If you feel overly frustrated, you've gone too far, and you'll kill the motivating experience that yak shaving can be.

+So I suggest giving a yak shave a go.
+See how long you stick to each part of the yak shave.
+Do you spend too much time on one thing so that you've forgetten how and why you got there?
+Do you spend too little time and fail to appreciate what you can learn at each step?

 Happy Yak Shaving!